Adults and Seniors

-Primary Risk Factors for Adults and Seniors:
+Primary Risk Factors for Adults and Older Adults:

-- Ignoring Product Labels: Whether it is because we are in a hurry or because we have used a product in the past, adults are often guilty of ignoring product labels.
+- Ignoring Product Labels: Whether it is because we are in a hurry or because we have used a product in the past, adults and older adults are often guilty of ignoring product labels.
 It is important to read product and medicine labels every time.
 This will ensure that we are using the correct product, in the correct way, and in the correct amount.

 - Substance Abuse: Many people associate substance abuse with teens.
 However, recent data has shown that the drug poisoning death rate is highest in adults ages 45-54 years.

 - Suicide: Suicide is a leading cause of death in all adult age groups.
 For women, poisoning is the leading method of suicide.

 - Complex Medicine Regimens: Some older adults take multiple medicines at various times during the day.
 Keeping track of when medicines are taken is vital for preventing unintentional medicine overdoses.
 Daily pill reminders or medicine charts are helpful to keep track of complex medicine schedules.

 - Therapeutic Errors: Missing a dose of medicine can be just as significant as taking a double dose.
 If you can't remember if you have taken a dose of medicine, don't guess.
 Call the poison center to see if it is better to skip the dose or take a potential second dose.

 - Insufficient Medical Monitoring: With some medicines, it is necessary to perform routine blood work to make sure the proper amount of medicine is being taken.
 Often these blood tests are skipped or not ordered, putting the patient at risk.

 - Diminished Eyesight: Nobody likes to admit that they can't read a label.
 However, before using any medicine or household product, we should put on our glasses and turn on the light to read the label.
 Consider having a magnifier to read the small print on medicine labels to help ensure that you are taking the medicine correctly.